magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 A .NET library implementing the Liskov/Wing Substitution Principle for type variance checking (including generic typeParameters constraints validation).
 This project emerged from previous R&D tests dealing with .NET generics: I needed an additional simple way to verify type variance against GenericTypeDefinition, complementing .NET's built-in type system capabilities.

-What started as a proof-of-concept to simplify variance checking turned into a full-fledged library that extends .NET's type system.
-The implementation draws inspiration from Barbara Liskov's and Jeannette Wing's work on behavioral subtyping, providing additional variance checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as illustrated in the examples).
+What started as a proof-of-concept to simplify variance checking turned into a full-fledged library that extends .NET's type system that you may find educational or even practicalin some cases.
+The implementation is based from Barbara Liskov's and Jeannette Wing's work on behavioral subtyping, providing additional variance checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as illustrated in the examples).

 ## Features